 Air Force ROTC is open to all students in any major pursuing a bachelor’s degree.
 Air Force ROTC is a three or four year-program; in addition, it is currently a requirement that students be in AFROTC for at least three years.
 Students pursuing a master or doctorate degree, or a student wanting to enter the program for only two years may be allowed entry on a case-by-case basis.
 Contact the detachment for more information.

-The mission of Air Force ROTC is to produce leaders for the Air Force.
+The mission of Air Force ROTC is to produce leaders for the United States Air Force and United States Space Force.
 We are looking for young men and women who are not afraid to step up and take charge.
-We are looking for the future warrior-leaders of the United States Air Force.
+We are looking for the future warrior-leaders of the United States Air and Space Forces.
 Individuals who successfully complete either the three or four-year program will be commissioned as Second Lieutenants in the U. S. Air Force.
 Our objective is to recruit, select, educate and commission quality officer candidates.